fwupd/fwupd/plugins/logitech-hidpp/README.md

 ## GUID Generation

-These devices use the standard USB DeviceInstanceId values when in DFU mode:
+The Unifying receivers and peripherals use the standard USB DeviceInstanceId values when in DFU mode:

 * `USB\VID_046D&PID_AAAA&REV_0001`
 * `USB\VID_046D&PID_AAAA`